Disney Makes $500,000 Donation to Florida Conservation Organizations - LaughingPlace.com

-Walt Disney World just announced a $500,000 donation to five local conservation organizations as we continue to help make a happier, healthier planet possible for all.
+Walt Disney World just announced a $500,000 donation to five local conservation organizations in their continued effort to help make a happier, healthier planet possible for all.

 What’s Happening: